WendellAdriel/laravel-validated-dto/README.md

 This package provides a base **DTO Class** that can **validate** the data when creating a **DTO**.
 But why should we do this instead of using the standard **Request** validation?

-Imagine that now you want to do the same action that you do in an endpoint on a **CLI** command per example.
+Imagine that now you want to do the same action that you do in an endpoint on a **CLI** command for example.
 If your validation is linked to the Request you'll have to implement the same validation again.

 With this package you **define the validation once** and can **reuse it where you need**, making your application more **maintainable** and **decoupled**.